rinderknecht/OCaml-build/README.md

 Note that these files may have backup versions, with their original name extended by `.old`.
 These files are deleted at the end of a build cycle, except in debugging mode.

-## Tags

-Specific command-line options to be passed to OCaml tools when processing a given file *mod*`.mli` or *mod*`.ml` must be written in a hidden metadata file whose name is `.`*mod*`.mli.tag` or `.`*mod*`.ml.tag`.
-The name of the tool must be written at the start of a line, immediately followed by a semicolon, then the options.
-Currently, `ocamldep`, `ocamlc`, `ocamlopt`, `ocamllex` and Menhir are recognised; for example:

-    ocamldep: -pp camlp4o
-    ocamlc:   -pp camlp4o -w -26
-    ocamlopt: -pp camlp4o

-(If `ocamlc.opt` and `ocamlopt.opt` are used, the expected names are still `ocamlc` and `ocamlopt`, because they accept the same options.)
-In the absence of a line about `ocamlopt`, the options for `ocamlc`, if any, are used instead, therefore, in order to ensure that no options are passed to `ocamlopt` when options are passed to `ocamlc`, simply write

-    ocamlopt:

-The options for ocamllex must be written in `.`*mod*`.mll.tag`, those for Menhir in `.`*mod*`.mly.tag`, and those for the linker in `.`*main*`.tag` or `.`*main*`.opt.tag`, depending on the output code, without the linker's name (just the options as above).

-The modification, deletion or creation of a tag file will entail the same consequences as if the corresponding source file had been modified.

-If `ocamlfind` is available, you can set the command line options for it under the driven tool's name, as usual.
-For example, a tag file assuming `ocamlfind` and `camlp4` may be

-    ocamldep: -syntax camlp4o
-    ocamlc:   -syntax camlp4o

-Tag files may also be associated to the executables, in which case they contain options for the linker.
-They can also specify the list of objects to link, in a given order.
-This is done by starting a line with

-    objects:

-and then listing the basenames of the objects.

-For the use of third party libraries, see the section *Third Party libraries* in the manual `Makefile.man`.

 ## Deletions